I have already mentioned Ao Haru Ride in my article containing the 10 best shoujo anime according to my anime list’s

 Both are romantic teenage comedies with a focus on their daily lives (usually at high school).
 You can expect a lot of likable and relatable characters and pretty visuals.

-The story centers around Shizuku Mizutani, an unsociable high school girl who only cares about her grades.
+The story centers around Shizuku Mizutani, a reclusive high school girl who only cares about her grades.
 This pathetic view of life changes after meeting Haru Yoshida, a real troublemaker who confesses his love for Shizuku the first they meet and drags her into a world full of feelings and colors.

 - Genres: Comedy, Romance, Shoujo

 - Episodes: 25

-Both shows are high school romcoms with a female protagonist who is unpopular and a male protagonist who is cold and at the beginning despite secretly liking and being protective of the girl.
+Both shows are high school romcoms with an unpopular female protagonist and a male protagonist who is cold at the beginning despite secretly liking and being protective of the girl.

 Kotoko Aihara is a clumsy and troubled high schooler who gets forced by life circumstances to move in with her long-term crush who studies at the same high school as her, Irie Naoki.